 Join our team

-While Spirit, Charissa, and Renee completed our search for full-time professional faculty positions in Corvallis, we will be announcing the search for three Regional Coordinator positions very soon.
+The posting for the three Outdoor School Regional Coordinator positions is now CLOSED and we have begun the process of interviewing candidates.
 These positions will be located in 1.
 Eastern Oregon (Baker City); 2.
 Southern Oregon (Medford/Ashland); and 3.
 Portland Metro Area.

-Please return here for links to future 2018 job openings, and sign up for our stakeholder email list to receive periodic program updates and announcements (see “Stay connected,” above).
+Please return here for links to other outdoor school related job openings.
+We also encourage everyone who is interested in Outdoor School to sign up for our stakeholder email list to receive periodic program updates and announcements (see “Stay connected,” above).

 Funding and reporting process and timeline